backupbrew/switchbrew/Memory layout.md

 TTBR1:

   - vmem 0xFFFFFFF800000000 is mapped to physmem 0x80000000.
-Similar to above, except tmp=0 due to wrap-around, etc. The chunksize used when increasing addr is 0xfffffff840000000, with another +=0x40000000 separate from the addr cmp for the loop.
+Similar to above, except tmp=0 due to wrap-around, etc. This also has usermode/kernel XN enabled in the descriptor ORR-value.
+The chunksize used when increasing addr is 0xfffffff840000000, with another +=0x40000000 separate from the addr cmp for the loop.
       - "endaddr = 0x3fffffff + (<size from above> |
         0xfffffff800000000); enaddr = (endaddr & 0xffffffffc0000000)-1;
         if(endaddr \>= 0xfffffff800000001){<map mem>}"